alleyway/PiggyBanker/README.md

-# PiggyGraph
+# Piggy Banker

-Piggy graph is a an open source project which demonstrates the following elements:
+Piggy banker is a an open source project which demonstrates the following elements:

  - Gradle
  - Spring Boot